 1. Data transfer fees

 Data transfer fees are one of the hidden charges that can be overlooked easily.
 These fees are applied when data is moved between different AWS services, availability regions, and between AWS and the rest of the Internet.
-It’s not always obvious how much data is moving in and out of your account, especially when your infrastructure spans across several regions or it requires transferring data between, say, S3 and EC2.
-Luckily, there are several ways to, firstly, monitor your data transfer usage and, secondly, take steps to minimize them when possible.
+It’s not always obvious how much data is moving in and out of your account, especially when your infrastructure spans several regions or requires transferring data between S3 and EC2.
+Luckily, there are several ways to monitor your data transfer usage and, secondly, take steps to minimize them when possible.
 We’ve put together an article entirely devoted to this topic.

 2. AWS Lambda data transfer costs

-Lambda is a compute service that makes it possible to run code without provisioning and managing servers.
-It is often used in combination with other AWS services and, apart from paying for the Lambda compute time you consume, you’ll be required to pay fees for the data sent to and from the service.
+Lambda is a compute service that allows running code without provisioning and managing servers.
+It is often used with other AWS services, and apart from paying for the Lambda compute time you consume, you’ll be required to pay fees for the data sent to and from the service.

-S3 ‘requests’ charges.
+S3′ requests’ charges.
 It goes without saying that when you use Amazon S3, you pay for storage and data transfer (see the previous item).
 But here’s a less obvious thing: Amazon also charges for requests made to the service, which includes requests to list objects in a bucket, delete objects, or access objects through the API.
-It can be especially costly if you have numerous small files stored in S3 and you’re frequently accessing them.
-Each time you access a file, it counts as a request and you’ll be charged for it.
+It can be exceptionally costly if you have multiple small files stored in S3 and you’re frequently accessing them.
+Each time you access a file, it counts as a request, and you’ll be charged for it.

 3. S3 ‘requests’ charges

 It goes without saying that when you use Amazon S3, you pay for storage and data transfer (see the previous item).
 But here’s a less obvious thing: Amazon also charges for requests made to the service, which includes requests to list objects in a bucket, delete objects, or access objects through the API.
-It can be especially costly if you have numerous small files stored in S3 and you’re frequently accessing them.
-Each time you access a file, it counts as a request and you’ll be charged for it.
+It can be exceptionally costly if you have multiple small files stored in S3 and you’re frequently accessing them.
+Each time you access a file, it counts as a request, and you’ll be charged for it.